 In order to overcome signal distortion and ISI, an equalization scheme is incorporated into the DRAM architecture, either at the transmit or receive side, similar to the case of some DDR3 and DDR4 controllers.
 Decision feedback equalization (DFE) or continuous time linear equalization (CTLE) can be used at the receive side, or feed-forward equalization (FFE) can be used at the transmit side.
-Note that CTLE is not ideal for reflection-dominated channels, thus some designs will use DFE and/or FFE for equalization.
+Note that CTLE is not ideal for reflection-dominated channels, thus DDR5 adopts DFE as the equalization method.

 Eye diagram measurement.